PROCUREMENT

 SMEP PROCUREMENT CALLS

-Starting from July 2022, SMEP will launch a series of staggered calls in the manufacturing pollution stream.
+Starting from July 2022, SMEP have been launching a series of staggered calls in the manufacturing pollution stream.
 Please see more information on the manufacturing pollution page.

 PAST CALLS